kanhaiya-bhayana/ObsidianDSA/Binary_Search/Striver/03_First_Last_Occurrence_In_Array.md

 > First --> lower bound
 > Last --> upper bound

-! but make sure we have to handle the edge cases, like if lb == n or lb != x then return -1, i.e., ele does not exists.
+! but make sure we have to handle the edge cases, like if lb == n or arr[lb] != x then return -1, i.e., ele does not exists.

 ```java